paepcke/activity_log_analysis/README.md

 # Database Access

 The authoritative source of data are the DB tables in MySQL on quintus.stanford.edu.
-Those with an account on that DB server can either login via the command line:
+Those with an account on that DB server can login via the command line:

 ```
 mysql -h quintus.stanford.edu -u <uname> -p activity_log
 ```

 If you are outside the Stanford network, you will need to VPN in first.
 For Sequel Pro users, Figure 2 shows the proper connection setup.

 ![SequelPro](readme_figs/mysqlQuintusSQLProScreenshot.png).